-I was previously the technical lead for the Internet Archive's web archive projects, including the open-source web crawling/archeaology project, the Heritrix Archive Crawler, and still help the Archive from time to time.
+I was previously the technical lead for the Internet Archive's web archive projects, including the open-source web crawling/archeaology project, the Heritrix Archive Crawler and the 'WARC' web archives stardardized bulk format.

 I was also the founder of Bitzi (2001-2013), which served as a crowdsourced 'card catalog' about files on peer-to-peer networks.
 (The "Tiger Tree" hash for scalable, ranged, out-of-order file verification, and the "magnet link" for secure location-oblivious file requests, both originated in my work at Bitzi.)